TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 # Section 1.7 - Multipole Expansion of a Potential
-This section focuses on expanding the graviational potential for a massed body.
-It starts with centering the coordinate system to the center of mass, and pointing out how we define graviational potential between two points, and over an object.
-The potential is then expanded using a taylor series, which is then re-written using associated Legendre Polynomials and Spherical Harmonics.
-Using these relations, the book showcases the equations for the graviational monopole, dipole, and quadrapole.
-From here, the book focuses on the quadrapole and what it actually means.
-It shows that for prefectly spherical objects, this value is 0, but for oblate objects (like most celestial bodies) this is non-zero and positive.
-The book briefly ends by talking about how the quadrapole showcases what happens due to rotational flattening.
+This section focuses on expanding the gravitational potential for a massed body.
+It starts with centering the coordinate system to the center of mass, and pointing out how we define gravitational potential between two points, and over an object.
+The potential is then expanded using a Taylor series, which is then re-written using associated Legendre Polynomials and Spherical Harmonics.
+Using these relations, the book showcases the equations for the gravitational monopole, dipole, and quadrupole.
+From here, the book focuses on the quadrupole and what it actually means.
+It shows that for perfectly spherical objects, this value is 0, but for oblate objects (like most celestial bodies) this is non-zero and positive.
+The book briefly ends by talking about how the quadrupole showcases what happens due to rotational flattening.

 | Subsection of Document | Description of Subsection |
 | -----------------------|---------------------------|